heynanda/Sourcing/README.md

 I created this, all because I'm curious and I want to learn from the smartest people around the world on cool stuff related to sourcing and recruitng.
 And share my experience with you :raised_hands: :muscle: :sunglasses:
 <br />

 #### These are my favourite tools and resources that I use every day while sourcing.
-I'll continue to update the list..:innocent:
+I'll continue to update the list..

 ## :toolbox: :telescope: :gear: :wrench: :nut_and_bolt:
 *  [Amazing Hiring](https://chrome.google.com/webstore/detail/amazinghiring/didkfdopbffjkpolefhpcjkohcpalicd?hl=en)- love the extension to find candidates social profiles.